Root Canals in Port Orange

 Saving an infected tooth with a root canal minimizes future costs and complications.
 Without proper care, the infection and decay may progress, and your tooth will eventually die.
 At this point, it will need to be extracted from your mouth, and replaced with a dental prosthesis like a partial denture, a dental bridge, or a dental implant.

 Root Canal Process

-Next, Dr. Smillie will use a dental drill to remove decayed and damaged enamel and to create a tiny hole in the tooth.
+Next, Dr. Helen or Dr. Joseph Smillie will use a dental drill to remove decayed and damaged enamel and to create a tiny hole in the tooth.
 Then, he will remove decayed and infected material from within your tooth, and clean it.

 Once the tooth has been disinfected, it will be filled with a rubber-like material that will help support the remaining tooth structure.
 Then, you’ll have a temporary filling or crown placed.
 Once your tooth heals completely, you will come back to our office to have a permanent crown placed, which will cover and protect your remaining tooth structure, and prevent further damage.